chaseham05/iss2/ReadMe.txt

+Author: Chase Hamilton, Cis355
+Description: This file provides instructions for setting up and testing the application.

 Place a database file in an upper subdirectory and the file must connect to cis355 and the user is root and password is empty